For me it took about 2-3 years. It started by failing a lot, but I kept going, and I slowly started getting those small victories.

 It wasn’t until I got serious in 2009, and started listening to how it is really done, and not making up my own rules, that I started succeeding.

-I sincerely think you can succeed within one year (or less), if you follow what works, don’t try to come up with your own stuff, and this is one of the main reasons why I recommend training programs, because they guide you step-by-step to where you want to be.
+I sincerely believe you can succeed within one year (or less), if you follow what works, don’t try to come up with your own stuff, and this is one of the main reasons why I recommend training programs, because they guide you step-by-step to where you want to be.

-And when you only have one source of information (the training program), you do not get overwhelmed, and if you do, you can always get help.
+When you only have one source of information (the training program), you do not get overwhelmed, and if you do, you can always get help.

 Image by Hartwig